 Jamie is the Environmental Sustainability Manager at Edinburgh Napier University.
 He is primarily responsible for the development of the University wide Environmental Management System, working with colleagues to ensure the environmental impact of University activity is assessed and reduced.
 Jamie is a member of the Environmental Association for Universities and Colleges Office Bearers Group and represents the EAUC on the SSN Steering Group.
 Historically he has worked for Shetland Islands Council, The City of Edinburgh Council and the Eco-Schools team within Keep Scotland Beautiful.

-Joanna TeutonPublic Health Intelligence Advisor, NHS Health Scotland
+Joanna TeutonPublic Health Intelligence Advisor, Public Health Scotland

 Elizabeth Vander MeerClimate Policy Manager, University of Edinburgh